Alabama Medicaid Long Term Care Eligibility for 2023

 - The resource limit for Home and Community Based Waivers is $2,000 for an individual.
 Income and resources of the spouse do not apply to waivers.

 - If the community spouse’s resources are less than $27,000 he/she may retain some of the institutionalized spouse’s resources to reach the minimum.
 The maximum amount of resources the community spouse can retain equals one-half of the couple’s total assets up to a value of $126,420.

-- If you have income above the maximum, a miller trust can be set up, putting the excess money in a trust devoted to paying the state back for some of the cost of care.
+- If you have income above the maximum, an income only trust can be set up, putting the excess money in a trust devoted to paying the state back for some of the cost of care.

 - The Medicaid applicant’s home, vehicle, jewelry, clothing, and furniture can all be considered exempt assets when figuring into the maximum resource value.